exercism/julia/docs/LEARNING.md

 While Exercism itself only supports English at the moment, there are Julia resources available in other languages that you may find helpful as reference material:

 - [Introducción a la Programación en Julia](https://introajulia.org/)

-Please note: Julia is a rather young and still rapidly evolving language and as such, examples from books or tutorials written for pre-v1.0 versions of Julia may not work anymore without (small) adjustments.
-Most resources created after August 2018 (release of 1.0) should be compatible with newer versions of Julia.